Monthly newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

 See faculty research interests

 See five-year campus master plan

-All physicians – D.O.s and M.D.s – must pass a three-part medical board examination to meet licensing requirements to practice medicine.
+All physicians – DOs and MDs – must pass a three-part medical licensing examination to meet state requirements to practice medicine and surgery.